 Prenatal exposure to antipsychotic drugs not associated with school test scores

-Diet and lifestyle 13. okt 2022 3 min Senior Researcher Julie Werenberg Dreier, Senior Researcher Xiaoqin Liu Written by Morten Busch
+Health and Wellness 13. okt 2022 3 min Senior Researcher Julie Werenberg Dreier, Senior Researcher Xiaoqin Liu Written by Morten Busch

 When women who use antipsychotic drugs become pregnant, concerns often arise about whether the medication is safe for the unborn child.
 Antipsychotic drugs are used for treating people with a spectrum of mental disorders such as schizophrenia and bipolar disorder, and discontinuing treatment can have severe consequences for both the mother and the child in the perinatal period.
 This puts pregnant women in a quandary when they have to decide whether to continue with antipsychotic treatment during and after pregnancy.
 A new study of children born to mothers who filled prescriptions for antipsychotic drugs during pregnancy therefore brings good news.
 The children’s test scores in the subjects Danish and mathematics were not associated with whether the mother used antipsychotic drugs in pregnancy or not.